lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ## Further suggestions & resources

-### Find images and resize them
+### Find nice pictures

-Prepare your image files (one profile picture and three pictures of your favorite movies/books/hobbies/etc..) before starting to code.

-- Make sure your **profile picture is square** (you can crop it to make it square)
-- Make sure **your movies pictures all have the same width**.
+Prepare your image files (1 profile picture + 3 movie pictures) before starting to code.
+Ensure your **profile image is square** (you can crop it to make it square) and ensure **your movies pictures are all of the same width**.

-### HTML Skeleton tags

 - Don't forget the basic skeleton tags `<html>`, `<body>`, `<head>`.
 - Don't forget the page `<title>` in the `<head>` section, and other important metatags like `<meta charset="utf-8">`.
-- *Tip:* You can use the `target="_blank"` attribute on your links to open them on new tabs once clicked.

-### Fontawesome

-You can use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) to find nice icons (e.g. for social networks).
+- You can use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) to find nice icons (e.g. for social networks).
 It is a very convenient library since it is a **font** of icons (hence it will be very easy to resize these icons, change their color, and add animations on them!).
 To import Fontawesome, simply add this link into your `<head>`:

 ```html
 <!-- Fontawesome Stylesheet -->
 <link href="https://maxcdn.bootstrapcdn.com/font-awesome/4.2.0/css/font-awesome.min.css" rel="stylesheet">
 ```

+- You can use the `target="_blank"` attribute on your links to open them on new tabs once clicked.

-### Indent or die 😱😱😱
+## Indent or die

 **Take your time to indent your HTML carefully**.
 HTML code has a lot of nestings, way more than ruby.
 If you don't indent, you are dead!